How to make an unattended Ubuntu Server Installation ISO with cloud-init

 Write Preseed File

 Preseed files store all the answers to the questions that the installer asks.
-Move to the directory custom-disk
+Move to the directory custom-disk, which is created by cubic and contains the supporting files of the CD, including bootloaders and some configuration.
+Create a file custom-disk/preseed/auto-inst.seed, and write the following content to that file.

 1 | ### Automatic Installation |